Eyob-smax/Eyob-smax/README.md

   <h1 style="font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif; color: #2d3748; margin-top: 20px;">👋 Hey There!
 I'm Eyob Simachew</h1>

   <p style="font-family: 'Inter', sans-serif; color: #4a5568; max-width: 800px; margin: 0 auto; line-height: 1.6;">
-    A <strong>self-taught Full-Stack Developer</strong> from Ethiopia passionate about building web & mobile apps.
-    When I'm not coding, you'll find me traveling 🧳 or binge-watching movies 🎬.
+    Hello, I'm <strong>Eyob Simachew, a self-taught developer</strong> from Ethiopia.
+I’m passionate about coding, building personal projects, and continuously improving my skills.
+I started my journey in development through online courses and reading documentation, and I love experimenting with new technologies and frameworks.
+When I'm not coding, I'm diving into my side projects or exploring new ideas to improve as a developer.
   </p>
 </div>